MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/shortcuts.md

 ![A Jumplist on the Webboard app on Windows](./shortcuts-images/pwa-shortcuts-in-taskbar.png)

 Progressive Web Apps (PWAs) can also define common tasks as shortcuts in the web app manifest.
-See [Use shortcuts to provide quick access to features](web-app-manifests.md#use-shortcuts-to-provide-quick-access-to-features) in _Use a web app manifest to integrate a PWA into the OS_.
+See [shortcuts](https://developer.mozilla.org/docs/Web/Manifest/shortcuts) at MDN > References > Web app manifests.

 <!-- ====================================================================== -->